CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Technical Approach

 where $\text{feat}(\cdot)$ refers to the image features extracted from the final layer of the shared encoder, which is not adapted.
 If $\mathbf{B_\mathcal{T}}$ is completely filled, we remove the following image to maximize image diversity:

 }

-{\parskip=5pt \textit{Depth Adaptation:} To adapt the monocular depth estimation head, we exploit the fact that the photometric error loss (\refeqn{eqn:loss-photometric}) does not require ground truth annotations.
+{\parskip=5pt \textit{Depth Adaptation:} To adapt the monocular depth estimation head along with the PoseNet, we exploit the fact that the photometric error loss (\refeqn{eqn:loss-photometric}) does not require ground truth annotations.
 Hence, we can directly transfer it to the implemented continual adaptation.
 In particular, we compute $\mathcal{L}^d_\mathit{pe}$ for the constructed batch~$\mathbf{b_t}$ and average the loss such that each sample contributes by the same amount:

 Furthermore, if the predicted camera motion is below a threshold, i.e., the robot is presumably not moving, we do not compute the $\mathcal{L}^d_\mathit{pe}(\mathbf{I_t})$ and subtract 1 from the denominator to avoid adding a bias to the current scene. }